Jung, Psychedelics, and Therapy: A Process Work & Harm Reduction Approach

 TEACHER, Radio Host, Mental Health Advocate

-Will Hall, MA, DiplPW, PhD Candidate Maastricht University, is a therapist and trainer internationally recognized for his innovative work with psychosis treatment, psychiatric medications, and changing the social response to madness.
-He is host of Madness Radio on KBOO FM in Oregon, co-founder of Freedom Center, co-founder of Portland Hearing Voices, past Board member of the Hearing Voices Network and of the Foundation for Excellence in Mental Healthcare, and a past co-coordinator of The Icarus Project.
-Will was trained in Open Dialogue at the Institute for Dialogic Practice and holds a Diploma in Arnold Mindell’s Process Oriented Psychology.
-A schizophrenia diagnosis survivor who was forced into treatment at San Francisco’s Langley Porter Psychiatric Institute, Will is a longtime organizer with the international psychiatric survivor movement, and has appeared in several documentary films including Crazywise, Healing Voices, and Coming off Psych Drugs; A Meeting of Minds He has received media coverage in the New York Times, Newsweek, Forbes, Radio New Zealand, Radio Sarajevo, and The Guardian.
-His writing has appeared in the Journal of Best Practices in Mental Health and Oxford University’s Textbook of Modern Community Mental Health Work: An Interdisciplinary Approach, and his new book is Outside Mental Health: Voices and Visions of Madness.
-His awards include the Judi Chamberlin Advocacy Award and the Stavros Center for Independent Living Disability Rights Award.
+Will Hall, MA, DiplPW, PhD Candidate Maastricht University, is a Process Work diplomate therapist and trainer internationally recognized for his innovative work with psychosis treatment, psychiatric medications, and changing the social response to madness.
+He is host of Madness Radio, co-founder of Freedom Center, co-founder of Portland Hearing Voices, co-founder of the Hearing Voices Network USA, and a past co-coordinator of The Icarus Project.
+Will was trained in Open Dialogue at the Institute for Dialogic Practice and studied Arnold Mindell’s Process Oriented Psychology, a Jungian approach, at the Process Work Institute in Portland Oregon.
+A schizophrenia diagnosis survivor, Will is a longtime organizer with the international psychiatric survivor movement, and has appeared in several documentary films including CrazywiseHealing Voices, and Coming off Psych Drugs; A Meeting of Minds .He has received media coverage in the New York TimesNewsweekForbesRadio New Zealand, HaaretzRadio Sarajevo, and The Guardian.
+His writing has appeared in the Journal of Best Practices in Mental Health, Oxford University’s Textbook of Modern Community Mental Health Work: An Interdisciplinary ApproachJournal of Humanistic Psychology, and Research Ethics journal, and his book is Outside Mental Health: Voices and Visions of Madness.
+His work has received recognition in disability rights activism including the Judi Chamberlin Advocacy Award and the Stavros Center for Independent Living Disability Rights Award.
+Will is author of the Harm Reduction Guide To Coming Off Psychiatric Drugs, which has been translated into 14 languages and is widely used as a resource by patients, families, clinicians, and recovery groups around the world.

 Sign up for this Online Course!